-As regards the names of kamera and dekeur, their meaning is plain.
-Dekeur is a word which signifies the male of all creatures, and is also used in the sense of 'mention' and 'memory'.
-When a man has met with an accident to his member, when it has been amputated, or has become weak, and he can, in consequence, no longer fulfil his conjugal duties, they say of him: 'the member of such an one is dead'; which means: the remembrance of him will be lost, and his generation is cut off by the root.
-When he dies they will say, 'His member has been cut off,' meaning, 'His memory is departed from the world.'
+weak, and he can, in consequence, no longer fulfil his conjugal duties, they say of him: "the member of such a one is dead;" which means: the remembrance of him will be lost, and his generation is cut off by the root.
+When he dies they will say, "His member has been cut off," meaning, "His memory is departed from the world."
+1

 The dekeur plays also an important part in dreams.
-The man who dreams that his member has been cut off is certain not to live long after that dream, for, as said above, it presages the loss of his memory and the extinction of his race.
+The man who dreams that his member has been cut off is certain not to live long after that dream, for, as said above, it presages his loss of memory and the extinction of his race.

-I shall treat this subject more particularly in the explication of dreams.
-The teeth (senane) represent years (senine); if therefore a man sees in a dream a fine set of teeth, this is for him the sign of along life.
+I shall treat this subject more particularly in the explication of dreams.2

+The teeth (senane) represent years (senine); if therefore a man sees in a dream a fine set of teeth, this is for him the sign of a long life.